fdazen/fda-documentation/accounting.md

 ##**Payment Processing**

-Frontdesk Anywhere allows you to integrate with many secure payment gateways that will make charging a guest's card much faster and your check-in process much easier!
+Your PMS can integrate with many secure payment gateways that will make charging a guest's card much faster and your check-in process much easier!

-**Note**: before starting, you will need to make sure to have enabled this feature in the system.
-Ask your Account Manager about it!

 - In the Admin Settings, click on the link **Payment Processing** under section _Accounting_: